bartbalaz/ivado_labs_assignment/README.md

 ## Limitations of the demonstration system
 This is a demo/assignment application, because of time constrainte it contains the following constraints:
-- The security considerations have been omitted: It is possible to inject malicious values through the API.
+- The security considerations have been omitted:
+  - It is possible to inject malicious values through the API.
+  - The access to the Jupyter Notebook is completely open
 - Model persistency is achieved using Python **pickle** library which is not secure.
 - The system has neither been designed nor tested for all the possible corner cases.
-- The unit test set only contains several examples test cases.
+- The unit test set only contains a few examples of test cases.
 - Comments are minimal.
 - Only the Ubuntu-22.04 on Windows 11 WSL2 with Nvidia GPU support configuration has been tested, other configuration will require deployment adjustments.